-With a new college school year beginning, it’s comforting to know that you’ll be getting some help from Uncle Sam in dealing with the blizzard of college related expenses that are hitting.
-The IRS provides a number of education tax credits and tax deductions that will take some of the sting out of college expenses, even before the school year starts.
+With a new college school year underway, it’s comforting to know that you could get some help from Uncle Sam in dealing with the blizzard of college-related expenses that are hitting.
+The IRS provides a number of education tax credits and tax deductions that will take some of the sting out of college expenses.

 The American Opportunity Tax Credit

 The American Opportunity Tax Credit enables students (or parents) to claim up to $2,500 per year for the first four years of post-secondary education.
 This is a tax credit against your income tax liability, which means it serves to reduce the amount of tax you owe.
 Further, 40% of the credit is “refundable”, which means that you can claim the tax credit even if it exceeds your actual tax liability.
 That means that you can still get up to $1,000 of the credit back, even if you have no tax liability.